PJM Glossary

 Interconnection Reliability Operating Limit (IROL)

-A System Operating Limit that, if violated, could lead to instability, uncontrolled separation, or cascading outages that adversely impact the reliability of the Bulk Electric System.
+A system operating limit that, if violated, could lead to instability, uncontrolled separation or cascading outages that adversely impact the reliability of the bulk electric system.

 Inter-Control Center Protocol (ICCP)